 The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results could differ from those estimates.

 Reclassifications

 Certain reclassifications have been made to the prior year financial statements to conform to the current year presentation.
-These reclassifications had no impact on net loss or previously recorded amounts.
+These reclassifications had no impact on net loss.

 3. Short-term investments